 The Rise of Omnichannel Retailing

-The 2020 survey from Statista says that about half of eCommerce decision-makers in North America and Europe said omnichannel tactics would be irreplaceable for business.
-Indeed, the omnichannel strategy is a necessity for a retail business to survive.
+The omnichannel strategy is a necessity for a retail business to survive.
 It benefits the whole industry by creating a seamless and unified customer experience across all channels, boosting engagement and sales.
 Effectively handling customer conversations across multiple channels is crucial for improving conversion rates and satisfaction, as it ensures consistent support and engagement wherever customers interact.

 With generative AI, omnichannel can experience significant enhancements, just like any other aspect of eCommerce.
 Those can include:

-• Personalized Customer Experience: With a unified network of eCommerce channels, generative AI gets access to great volumes of customer data for analysis at once.
-Online sales, in-store purchases, or social media deals can be scrapped with AI tools for a big sales picture.
+- Personalized Customer Experience: With a unified network of eCommerce channels, generative AI gets access to great volumes of customer data for analysis at once.
+Online sales, in-store purchases, or social media deals can be scrapped with AI tools for a sales strategy.
 Based on this data, eCommerce businesses can develop tailored recommendations, personalized marketing messages, and customized landing pages.

 We know how omnichannel experience can change the business.
 SPD technology created an aggregated merchant portal for BlackHawk Networks, integrating multiple platforms into one and automated processes across channels.
 This resulted in a universal platform that attracted 8000 existing businesses thanks to its flexibility and unified customer experience.